Cult of personality: Vietnam

 The former capital of South Vietnam, Saigon, was officially renamed Ho Chi Minh City on May 1, 1975, one day after its capture, which officially ended the Vietnam War.

-Throughout the existence of South Vietnam, its government sought to build a cult of personality around its head of state Ngo Dinh Diem with such institutions as National Revolutionary Movement and Ministry of Information and Youth.
+Throughout the existence of South Vietnam, its government sought to build a cult of personality around its head of state, Ngo Dinh Diem, with such institutions as National Revolutionary Movement and the Ministry of Information and Youth.
 The South Vietnamese regime promoted a national identity centered around the personality of Ngo Dinh Diem, his ideas, and his political doctrine, carried out indoctrination activities among the Vietnamese peasantry similar to the ones of Vichy France, and presented Ngo Dinh Diem as an "enlightened sovereign" who could improve the lot of all Vietnamese by creating "economic and social stability for all."

 Yugoslavia

 A cult of personality was created around Yugoslav President Josip Broz Tito, imitating that of the cult of Stalin.
 Homage included naming towns and cities after him, inscribing the name TITO on walls and mountain slopes, and planting memorial alleys.